GoogleChrome/web.dev/src/site/content/en/blog/long-tasks-devtools/index.md

 src="./Are-long2_momntc_c_scale,w_1400.png"
 alt="DevTools visualizing Long Tasks as gray bars in the Performance Panel with a red flag for long tasks">

-* Record a trace in the [Performance panel](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/) of loading up a web page
+* Record a trace in the [Performance panel](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/) of loading up a web page.
 * Look for a red flag in the main thread view.
 You should see tasks are now gray ("Task").
-*  Hovering over a bar will let you know the duration of the task and if it was considered "long"
+*  Hovering over a bar will let you know the duration of the task and if it was considered "long".

 ## What is causing my Long Tasks?

-To discover what is causing a long task, select the gray "Task" bar.
-In the drawer beneath, select "Bottom-Up" and "Group by Activity".
+To discover what is causing a long task, select the gray **Task** bar.
+In the drawer beneath, select **Bottom-Up** and **Group by Activity**.
 This allows you to see what activities contributed the most (in total) to the task taking so long to complete.
-Below, itappears to be a costly set of DOM queries.
+Below, it appears to be a costly set of DOM queries.

 <img
 class="w-screenshot" sizes="(max-width: 1400px) 100vw, 1400px"